-Join Diana Weynand for an in-depth discussion in this video Applying effects to enhance story elements, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Applying effects to enhance story elements, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - Like The Wizard of Oz, behind his giant screen,…storytellers also have magic up their sleeves.…In the editing stage of a project,…the storyteller can apply an effect to one or more images…and even to sound to literally direct…or certainly influence how an audience might perceive…the words and images in the project.…But it's important to be mindful of what effect…the effect has and not to get swept up…in the blustery cartoon aspect of Mr. Oz,…unless of course, that's what you're going for.…In the project library, let's open the effects project.…